• Skip to main content

 Succotash is a savory mélange of corn and beans, is a noble dish with a long history.
 We have 17th-century Native Americans to thank for it; they introduced the stew to the struggling colonial immigrants.

-Is succotash a healthy food?
+Is corn succotash a healthy food?

 It’s comprised of several vegetables and is high in vitamins and fiber.
 So yes, it’s healthy, but we made it even healthier with the substitution of edamame.
 Although some versions containe bacon and cream, when made with just veggies and a little oil, it can be a lower calorie, and tasty meal!